jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Else
 ```

 I call all of these procedure references *clauses*.
-Not all clauses have to be filled in.
+Not all clauses might be filled in.

 If the __Select__ clause isn’t filled in then there’s only one __If__ clause, one __Then__ clause and one __Else__ clause: